 Some of the common types for surfboard applications include:

-- E-Glass, or electrical glass – fibers are woven in an equal distribution both ways – length and width.
+- E-Glass, or electrical-grade fiberglass – fibers are woven in an equal distribution both ways – length and width.
 E glass is easy to wet out and lightweight.

-- S-Glass – originally designed for military application, S-glass is a bit stronger and stiffer than E-glass, and therefore costs a bit more.
+- S-Glass – originally designed for military application, S-glass is a bit stronger (anywhere from 10% to 30%), stiffer, and lighter than E-glass, and therefore costs a bit more.

 - Wrap Glass – has more fibers running lengthwise, providing more strength from the nose to the tail of the surfboard.
 Wrap Glass typically uses less resin and is easy to wet out.